-For most situations, configuring a PPPoE link only requires that you specify the physical port number that the router/modem is connected to and the login credentials i.e. username and password.
-The port number or port group name is specified via the port attribute on the ppp object, and credentials are specified via the username and password attributes.
+For most situations, configuring a PPPoE link only requires that you specify the port that the router/modem is connected to and the login credentials i.e. username and password.
+The port group is specified via the port attribute on the ppp object, and credentials are specified via the username and password attributes.